RedbeanGit/wake-word-detector/README.md

 # Wake word detector

-This is a simple wake word detector that uses the [OpenWakeWord library](https://github.com/dscripka/openWakeWord)
+This is a simple wake word detector that uses the [OpenWakeWord library](https://github.com/dscripka/openWakeWord) with audio streaming support

 ## Requirements